 Paid Off For: $12,797

 Enrolled Debt: $24,954

-* These examples do not include program fees.
-This is small sample of debt settlements our negotiation team has achieved for our clients.
-These settlements were obtained for clients who successfully met all of their program terms and received settlement offers.
-Results may vary, and there are no guarantees that all creditors will agree to settle.
+* These examples do not include fees.
+This is a small sample of results our team has achieved for our clients.
+These results were obtained for clients who successfully met all of their terms and received offers.
+Results may vary, and there are no guarantees that all creditors will agree to new terms.
 These examples are not representative of results in all cases.

 Most people in debt share a common goal: to pay it off quickly and save as much money as possible.
 No one wants to spend more than they have to.Click Here

-It can be easy to become overwhelmed and settle with minimum payments across the board, but this leads to being in debt longer and racking up interest and fees.Click Here
+It can be easy to become overwhelmed and make minimum payments across the board, but this leads to being in debt longer and racking up interest and fees.Click Here

 Ending your relationship with debt is a journey that takes time, planning, and ultimately, a little bit of math.Click Here